 If you like lobster, you can eat it morning, noon and night in Cape Breton (McDonald's even serves up a McLobster sandwich, which is a cold, real-lobster sandwich).
 Lobster is caught fresh daily in Cape Breton May through July but seafood is always plentiful as the industry thrives year-round on mainland Nova Scotia.
 You'll see lobster dinner signs across the island, especially along the coast.

 04 of 10

 If you visit Cape Breton in October, you can take in the vibrant red, yellow and oranges of the fall foliage and partake in one of Nova Scotia's biggest festivals.
-Celtic Colours celebrates Cape Breton's celtic heritage through music, food, culture and a late-night party back in Baddeck, the centre of the action during the festival.Continue to 5 of 10 below.
+Celtic Colours celebrates Cape Breton's Celtic heritage through music, food, culture and a late-night party back in Baddeck, the center of the action during the festival.Continue to 5 of 10 below.

 05 of 10